OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

     use-mmap: yes
     ring-size: 200000
     # Uncomment the following if you are using hardware XDP with
-    # a card like Netronome
+    # a card like Netronome (default value is yes)
     # use-percpu-hash: no

 XDP bypass is compatible with AF_PACKET IPS mode.
-Packets from bypassed flows will be send directly from one card to the second card without going by the ker nel network stack.
+Packets from bypassed flows will be send directly from one card to the second card without going by the kernel network stack.

 If you are using hardware XDP offload you may have to set ``use-percpu-hash`` to false and build and install the XDP filter file after setting ``USE_PERCPU_HASH`` to 0.

-In the XDP filter file, you can set ``ENCRYPTED_TLS_BYPASS`` to 1 if you want to bypass the encrypted TLS 1.2 packetsin the eBPF code.
+In the XDP filter file, you can set ``ENCRYPTED_TLS_BYPASS`` to 1 if you want to bypass the encrypted TLS 1.2 packets in the eBPF code.
 Be aware that this will mean that Suricata will be blind on packets on port 443 with the correct pattern.

-If you are not using vlan tracking (``vlan.use-for-tracking`` set to false in suricata.yaml) then you have also to set the VLAN_TRACKING define to 0 in ``xdp_filter.c``.
+If you are not using vlan tracking (``vlan.use-for-tracking`` set to false in suricata.yaml) then you also have to set the VLAN_TRACKING define to 0 in ``xdp_filter.c``.

 Intel NIC setup